Kenya

 Freedom House’s Freedom in the World report noted that legal and societal discrimination makes political advocacy for LGBT people difficult.

-Mauritius criminalises same-sex sexual activity between men.
-Sentences include a maximum penalty of five years’ imprisonment.
+Kenya criminalises same-sex sexual activity between men.
+Sentences include a maximum penalty of fourteen years’ imprisonment.

 Tanzania criminalises same-sex sexual activity between men and between women.
 Sentences include a maximum penalty of life imprisonment.